asimov/generator-asimov-component/README.md

 A short description for people who might be looking to use your component eg. `A simple grid for Asimov projects` etc.

+**Is this component maintained by the asimov team?**

+Is this component being developed on behalf of the Asimov core team.
+You should almost always answer no.

 **Should this component conform to offical packages?**

 Do you wish for your component to be held to the same strict coding standards as officially maintained packages.
+If you answered yes to the previous question you will not be asked this.

 **Will this component be IE8 compatible?**